 The NWSA created a 10-year strategic business plan in 2015.
-The cornerstone of the plan is investment in strategic terminals that have sufficient berth length, water depth, storage acreage, and on-dock rail facilities to handle Post-Panamax vessel traffic.
+The plan's cornerstone is an investment in strategic terminals with sufficient berth length, water depth, storage acreage, and on-dock rail facilities to handle Post-Panamax vessel traffic.
 Two terminals were identified for strategic investment: T-5 in the Seattle Harbor and the General Central Peninsula development in the Tacoma Harbor, including Husky Terminal.

-The study assumes that Port of Tacoma will continue to improve their facilities and backlands.
-This is likely to include a reconfiguration of the backlands and various other terminal improvements.
+The study assumes the Port of Tacoma will continue to improve their facilities and backlands.
+These improvements are likely to include a reconfiguration of the backlands and various other terminal improvements.
 These projects will likely increase the efficiency of Husky Terminal and its overall capacity.

-WUT will need to upgrade cranes to service PPX3 and PPX4 vessels efficiently in the future.
-Currently, the facility has 2 cranes capable of loading and unloading PPX3 and PPX4 cranes.
-The analysis assumes that capacity constraints at Husky and growth in PPX3 and PPX4 vessel calls will necessitate new cranes purchases at WUT.
+WUT will need to upgrade cranes to service PPX4 vessels efficiently in the future.
+Currently, the facility has 2 cranes capable of loading and unloading PPX4 vessels.
+The analysis assumes capacity constraints at Husky and growth in PPX3 and PPX4 vessel calls will necessitate crane upgrades at WUT.
 New cranes can take an average of two years to purchase and install.
-There is adequate time prior to the project base year for WUT to upgrade.
-If WUT does not upgrade, there is risk that the project will not realize the full benefits of channel deepening alternatives.
+There is an adequate time prior to the project base year for WUT to upgrade.
+The purchase price for each new crane is approximately \$12 million per crane up to six new cranes.
+This cost is not considered an associated cost of the project as it takes place regardless of a Federal project.
+The study team assumes that PPX4 vessels will call WUT with or without a Federal project.
+Section 5 discusses project sensitivity to crane upgrades at WUT.